Inference in partially identified models with many moment inequalities using Lasso: Power comparison

 \end{theorem}

 Theorem \ref{thm:power_compB} provides sufficient conditions under which any power advantage of the two-step bootstrap method in \citetalias{chernozhukov/chetverikov/kato:2014c} relative to our two-step bootstrap Lasso vanishes as the sample size diverges to infinity.
-Specifically, Eq.\ \eqref{eq:PowerComparisonB} indicates that, under any of the sufficient conditions, this power advantage does not exceed $\tilde{C}n^{-\tilde{c}}$.
-As in the SN approximation, this relative power difference is a direct consequence of Eq.\ \eqref{eq:JComparisonB}, i.e., our Lasso-based first step inequality selection procedure chooses a subset of the inequalities in the bootstrap-based first step.
+Specifically, Eq.\ \eqref{eq:PowerComparisonB} indicates that, under any of the sufficient conditions, this power advantage does not exceed ${C}n^{-{c}}$.
+As in the SN approximation, this relative power difference is a direct consequence of Eq.\ \eqref{eq:JComparisonB}, i.e., our Lasso-based first step inequality selection procedure chooses a subset of the inequalities selected by the bootstrap-based first step.

-The relevance of the result in Theorem \ref{thm:power_compB} depends on the generality of the sufficient condition.
-This condition has three parts.
-The first part, i.e., $M_{n,2+\delta}^2n^{2/(2+\delta)}\geq 2$, was already argued to be non-restrictive since $M_{n,2+\delta}^2$ is a non-decreasing sequence of positive constants and $n^{2/(2+\delta)}\to\infty$.
-The second part, i.e., $\beta_n\geq{C}n^{-{c}}$ is also considered mild as $\{\beta_n\}_{n\ge 1}$ is a sequence of positive constants and $ {C}n^{-{c}}$ converges to zero.
-The third part is Eq.\ \eqref{eq:2Ssuff} or \eqref{eq:2Ssuff2} and we deem it to be the more restrictive condition of the three.
-In the case of the latter, this condition can be understood as imposing an upper bound on the maximal pairwise correlation within the moment inequalities of the model.
+The relevance of the result in Theorem \ref{thm:power_compB} depends on the generality of the sufficient conditions in part 2.
+This condition has two requirements.
+The first one, i.e., $\beta_n\geq{C}n^{-{c}}$ is considered mild as $\{\beta_n\}_{n\ge 1}$ is a sequence of positive constants and $ {C}n^{-{c}}$ converges to zero.
+The second requirement is either Eq.\ \eqref{eq:2Ssuff} or \eqref{eq:2Ssuff2}.
+The latter one can be understood as imposing an upper bound on the maximal pairwise correlation within the moment inequalities of the model.